MatthewBoatright/GPApy/README.md

 # GPApy
 LL(1) Grammar Parser &amp; Adjuster (written in python)

-The purpose of this project is primarily a learning experience for myself to become more familiar with both Python and GitHub.!
+The purpose of this project is primarily a learning experience for myself to become more familiar with both Python and GitHub.

 The description of the project:
 This is a program that will accept an input file as a command line argument.
 It will parse the file line by line and break it down into tokens.